imagej/imagej.github.io/_pages/plugins/labkit/labkit-documentation.md

 - Mean (for each sigma):
 - Variance filters (for each sigma):

-### Customizable filters
+#### Customizable filters

 Customizable filters are filters whose parameters can be chosen by the user.

-- Difference of Gaussians: convolve the image with the difference of two Gaussians with the corresponding standard deviations.
+- Difference of Gaussians
-- Gaussian blur: convolve the image with a Gaussian of standard deviation sigma.
+- Gaussian blur
-- Hessian eigenvalues:
+- Hessian eigenvalues
-- Gaussian gradient magnitude:
+- Gaussian gradient magnitude
-- Laplacian of Gaussian:
+- Laplacian of Gaussian
-- Min filters:
+- Min filters
-- Max filters:
+- Max filters
-- Mean:
+- Mean
-- Structure tensor eigenvalues:
+- Structure tensor eigenvalues
-- Variance filters:
+- Variance filters

-### Deprecated filters
+#### Deprecated filters

 Deprecated filters are here to ensure backward compatibility with classifier trained with older versions of Labkit.
 We advise using only basic and customizable filters.

-### Import & Export Segmentations
+### Import & Export

--   Things you can save, open, import or export:
-    -   Labeling - As `*.tif` or `*.labeling`
-    -   Bitmap - (One layer of the labeling) As `*.tif`
-    -   Classifier - As `*.classifier`, only Labkit is able to work with them.
+The segmentation menu and the small arrow next to a classifier allow users to import/export various objects:

+- Import/export classifier using `Open Classifier...` or `Save Classifier...`
-    -   Segmentation result - As `*.tif`, or show to ImageJ
+- Save the segmentation result as `.tif` or `.h5`
-    -   Segmentation's probability Map - As `*.tif`, or show in ImageJ
+- Show the segmentation in ImageJ
--   The word "labeling" is used to refer to the colorfully displayed areas overlayed on top of the image.
--   Labkit's file format for labelings is `*.labeling`.
-It works great for very large files with very few labels.
-(This file format is likely to be improved and changed in the future.)
--   The labeling can be saved and opened as `*.tif` as well.
-(This is a good option for not-too-big images.
-And can be used by any other tool.)
+- Create a label layer from a segmented class